iliasanthimos/smelly-cat-angular/README.md

 ## Development server

-Run `ng serve` or `npm run start` for a dev server.
+Run `ng serve` or `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.